The assessors will score all of your questions except question 1 which is not scored.

 - the research and development that will prove the scientific, environmental and commercial merit of the project

 - what might be achieved by deploying the innovation to address the selected challenge

 This question will be scored against this assessment criterion: ‘How valid is the technical approach?’.

-Question 5.
-Current state of the art and intellectual property (scored out of 10)
+Question 4.
+Current state of the art and intellectual property

 Are similar products currently available in the market?

 How is your proposed project differentiated from them?